 Your job as a planning and development surveyor is to advise public and private sector clients on their investment choices, taking into account economic, social and environmental factors.
-It's crucial that you have a good understanding of rapidly-changing market conditions to provide insights into planning, development, conservation and transport options.
+It's crucial you have a good understanding of rapidly changing market conditions to provide insights into planning, development, conservation and transport options.

 Tasks include identifying new investment opportunities, negotiating competitive proposals, preparing and presenting planning applications, managing projects and ensuring compliance with relevant legislation.

-You'll need an undergraduate or postgraduate degree, or postgraduate or professional qualification accredited by RICS, in order to progress in this profession.
+You'll need an undergraduate or postgraduate degree, or postgraduate or professional qualification accredited by RICS, to progress in this profession.

 Employers include planning consultancies, commercial development companies, property firms, landowners and public utilities.